Would you travel on an airplane if the flight crew were “flying blind?”

 it as “to do something based on guesswork, intuition, or without any help or instructions.”

 Think about it.
 Every aircraft is equipped with systems to monitor critical information and alert the flight crew if an indicator is outside of defined thresholds.
 These systems monitor information about things like air speed, wind direction, external air pressure, fuel levels, and altitude.

 Subtle changes in these indicators could result in more significant issues for a flight if not addressed in a proactive and timely manner.

 The same can be said for your IT environment.
 When it comes to monitoring your IT environment, are you “flying blind?”

 Are you managing critical technology resources based on intuition?
 How do you know that systems and infrastructure are performing optimally?
 How do you know that a critical log file is not going to exhaust its allocated space today—or in the next 10 minutes?
 How are you monitoring your IT environment?

-That’s exactly the point: everything is fine.
-Until it’s not.
+That’s exactly the point: everything is

 Whether it’s a disruption of a critical business system, a router that’s down, or a filesystem reaching capacity, is there ever a good time for an interruption of IT services?
 Your business is fully dependent on having reliable, highly available systems provided by IT.
 An interruption means that someone within IT must drop whatever they are doing and respond.
 An interruption means that the business is unable to do its business.